stefanycos/bexs-travel-route/README.md

 - processor: here we have the application processors (web and command line) implementing Route Processor and also the bussines logics for each interface;
 - App: starts the application by using observer pattern to initialize all implementation of Route Processors.

+### Tests
+Some integration and unit test can be found at test directory.